API-6-SEMESTRE/Documentation/README.md

 - [ ] Application of LGPD
 - [ ] LOG for data tracking
 - [ ] Storing raw data in MongoDB
-- [ ] Storage of processed data in a DW
+- [ ] Storing processed data in a DW
-- [ ] Reports in Power BI
+- [ ] Reports using Power BI
-- [ ] Bônus
+- [ ] Bonus
   - [ ] Machine Learning Implementation

 <h2 align="center">📺 Application demo - to do</h2>

 <h2 align="center">🖥 Project</h2>

-Project carried out in partnership with Dom Rock that provides a platform that allows the capture of unstructured and structured data in an automated way and promotes the optimized visualization of analyses, information and data that enable recurring gains for various business areas of the companies.
+Project being developed in a partnership with Dom Rock that provides a platform which allows the capture of unstructured and structured data in an automated way and promotes the optimized visualization of analyses, information and data that enables recurring gains for various business areas of the companies.
 The platform was designed and built with the most advanced technologies of big data and artificial intelligence with self-scaling cloud architecture.
 In recent years the platform has been recognized as one of the best in Brazil by qualified rankings and through open innovation programs of large corporations and organizations.

 <h2 align="center">📈 Challenge</h2>

-Challenge proposed by Dom Rock - The client manages a health plan management system that has the following need: A solution that reconciles information from a health operator's statement and the list of beneficiaries of that operator's health plans for each competence (monthly).
+Challenge proposed by Dom Rock - The client manages a health plan management system that has the following need: A solution that reconciles information from a health operator's demonstrative and the list of beneficiaries of that operator's health plans for each competence (monthly).
 As the data contains personal data, the application of LGPD rules for audit purposes is mandatory.
+LGPD is the Brazilian General Data Protection Law.

-<h2 align="center">💡 Soluction</h2>
+<h2 align="center">💡 Solution</h2>

 CATE is the project that enables better data management, allowing for better performance, integrity, security and privacy.
 With a good data flow defined, it is possible to generate discrepancies reports and display them to the controller, allowing for quick correction.